jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 First, we could build a support army.

-We could raise a bunch of money, hire a whole ton of folks, and stick them in a call center or closet to answer emails and phone calls.
+We could raise a bunch of money, hire a whole ton of folks, and stick them in a support closet to do nothing but answer emails and phone calls.
 They would probably hate their jobs, stick around for a year or so, and then leave.

-This would have been a cultural nightmare and a really tough route to make work.
-None of us wanted to work at a company with a call center, and I really didn't want to manage one.
+This would have been a cultural nightmare.
 So that one was out.

 Second, we could just make it impossible for any customers to contact us.